 As the site is being built.
 I edit text for grammar, spelling and good “web style,” and check all internal and external links to make sure that they work.
 I make sure all images are optimized for the web so that they look good and download quickly.
 I take great care to ensure that your website is professional.

-I am pleased to provide a responsive and timely update and addition service.
-Depending on your needs, we can set up a maintenance contract, or charge you straight time at our current rate in quarter-hour increments.
-All we need is an e-mail from you and we’ll make the change requested – nothing could be simpler!
+I provide a responsive and timely update and addition service.
+Depending on your needs, we can set up a maintenance contract, or charge you straight time at my current rate in quarter-hour increments.

 Doing it yourself

 If you would like to be involved in editing or adding your own content, I can set you up and train you to do so.

 WordPress is one of the easier content management systems for site owners to learn to edit – which is one reason I choose to use it.